-If someone causes you to suffer the loss of your limb through their negligence or careless actions, that person may be held responsible and made to pay, not just economic costs, but other damages associated with limb loss including compensation for pain and suffering.
-In such cases, a personal injury attorney at Simmons and Fletcher, P.C., can help seek the compensation you deserve.
-Contact us today to learn more.
+If someone causes you to suffer the loss of your limb through their negligence or careless actions, that person may be held responsible and made to pay… not just economic costs but also other damages associated with limb loss including compensation for pain and suffering.
+In such cases, a personal injury attorney at Simmons & Fletcher can help seek the compensation you deserve.
+Contact us today to learn more!

-Limb loss may occur if a limb is severed and not able to be reattached, ranging from partial to total.
-In some cases, it occurs because the physician needs to amputate a limb as a result of gangrene or other infections or problems with the limb.
+Limb loss may occur if a limb is severed and not able to be reattached, and ranges from partial to total.
+In some cases it occurs because the physician needs to amputate a limb as a result of gangrene or other infections or problems with the limb.

-- Machinery and construction site accidents.
-Sharp blades, motors, or other equipment used in factory environments, industrial environments, and construction sites can all be involved in limb loss accidents.
+- Machinery and construction site mishaps–Sharp blades, motors, or other equipment used in factory environments, industrial environments, and construction sites can all cause limb loss.

-- Dangerous & Defective products.
-These products can cause explosions that result in the loss of a limb or cause your limb to get caught and severed.
+- Defective products–These products can cause explosions that result in the loss of a limb or cause your limb to get caught and severed.
 Whenever a design defect or other problem leads to a partial or total amputation, you may have a claim against the manufacturer.

 If you have suffered the loss of your limb as a result of an accident or someone else’s negligence, know that you have legal rights.
 You may be able to make a workers’ compensation claim or file a civil lawsuit for damages depending on the cause and extent of your injury.

-To learn more about your legal rights, contact a lawyer who is experienced with limb loss accidents at Simmons and Fletcher, P.C., today.
+To learn more about your legal rights and for help obtaining compensation for limb loss, contact a personal injury lawyer at Simmons & Fletcher today.
 We offer free consultations to injured victims, and you do not pay fees for legal services unless we win your case!